Ellie (The Last of Us): Creation

 The concept for Ellie began with an unused idea for Uncharted 2: Among Thieves (2009).
 Neil Druckmann and Bruce Straley, directors of The Last of Us (2013), conceived a sequence with a mute female character who would accompany Uncharted protagonist Nathan Drake; Druckmann felt this would create a "beautiful" relationship through gameplay alone.
 An early alternative name for the character was Lily; Druckmann chose Ellie as he had considered the name for his daughter.
-Druckmann designed Ellie as a counterpart to Joel, the main playable character of The Last of Us.
+Druckmann, who wrote The Last of Us, designed Ellie as a counterpart to Joel, the main playable character.
 She was also intended to demonstrate that a character bond could be created entirely through gameplay.
 Druckmann described the game as a coming of age story for Ellie, in which she adopts the qualities of a survivor.

 Casting

 Ashley Johnson was cast as Ellie in The Last of Us shortly after her auditions; the development team felt that she fit the role, particularly when acting alongside Troy Baker, who portrayed Joel.
 Johnson made important contributions to Ellie's character development.
 She convinced Druckmann to give Ellie a more independent personality, and to make her more successful in combat.
 As Ellie, Johnson's performances were mostly recorded using motion capture technology which produced approximately 85% of the game's animations.
 The remaining audio elements were recorded later in a studio.
 Johnson was sometimes uncomfortable while performing "disturbing" scenes.
 However, she was excited to play a rare example of a strong female video game character.
 For The Last of Us Part II (2020), Johnson considered her own experiences with anxiety, and researched the effects of post-traumatic stress disorder (PTSD) with Druckmann.